mrvautin/moostaka/README.md

 1. The target element within `index.html` which the view HTML will be appended to using jQuery selectors
 2. The name of the view file (with or without extension)
-3. Parameters or data in the form of a Javascript Object which the view will render
+3. Parameters or data in the form of a Javascript Object which the view will render (optional)
+4. Render options.
+See options

 Without a callback: